MilkJug1/ObsidianNotes/Essay Notes/Comparison and Contrast Planning MD.md

+# LOTF and "The 100" Comparsion and Contrast Essay

 - Organizational strategy is a bit of both block and point to point.
 - Main Thesis is:
    *LOTF & "The 100" both show the savage and barbaric side of human nature when the rules and structure of civilization are gone.*